LearnWeb3DAO/Ethereum-Storage-and-Execution/README.md

 ## Memory

 The EVM memory is a linearly addressed memory, that can be addressed at the byte level.
 You can store either 8 bits (1 byte) or 256 bits (32 bytes) at a time in memory, but can only read from memory in chunks of 256 bits (32 bytes).
-Memory is used to store dymanic values in solidity like variable length arrays, strings etc.
+Memory is used to store dynamic values in solidity like variable length arrays, strings etc.

 <Quiz questionId="1720f951-46a3-42d8-81e3-069769bc23fe" />